Back Injury Lawyers for Spinal Cord Injury Compensation Claims

 About Spinal Injury Compensation Claims

-In Queensland, back injuries are common.
-According to research, accidents at work or home account for half of all back pain cases, with the other half of spinal injuries not related to accidents.
+In Queensland, back injuries are relatively common.
+According to research, accidents at work or home account for approximately half of all back pain cases, with the other half of spinal injuries not related to accidents.

 A photo of a spine eligible for a spinal injury compensation claim